launch-io/launch.io/README.md

 ## Tell Me More

 Launch.IO is an abstraction around React's [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) with a healthy dose of time travel debugging.
-That's it!
-But, it's oh so cool, because you can launch things.

 It relies on pure functions so it has the predictable state management of [Redux](https://github.com/reduxjs/redux), except there is no boilerplate and it's not Redux.

 ## Documentation

 What do you mean?!
 You pretty much know the library by now.
 Get at it!

-Anyway, you're probably wondering about time travel debugging, so here ya go:

 [API Documentation](./docs/api/index.md)